archbardinexile/BGCL/rules.md

 A *greater restoration* spell can reduce a creature's psychosis level by 1.
 Also, being raised from the dead reduces a creature's psychosis level by 1.
 Effects that remove psychosis have no effect on creatures suffering level 6 psychosis excepting a *reincarnate* or *true resurrection* spell.
 Creatures suffering from psychosis are always treated as *poisoned*.

+Additionally, a creature's *stress score* can cause its level of psychosis to increase while it's inside the Miasma.
+While a creature has 2 or more stress points, its psychosis level increases by 1 every 24 hours.
+While a creature has 4 or more stress points, its psychosis level increases by 2 every 24 hours.

 ---

 ## **Dice Monarchs**